nikachelo/JS-Course/Notes-Mapty.md

 232 - Using geolocation api

 navigator.geolocation.getCurrentPosition - has two callbacks, for succesfull result and error. succesful callback has one parameter - position

+237 - Refactoring architecture

+Usually event listeners in class are in constructor